enkidevs/curriculum/javascript/ecmascript-2015/string-upgrades/string-extensions.md

 ES6 expands on existing primitives to fix some long time issues and add useful functionality.

-In previous versions of EcmaScript, if you wanted to use Unicode characters one method was to use `String.fromCharCode`:
+In previous versions of ECMAScript, if you wanted to use Unicode characters one method was to use `String.fromCharCode`:

 ```javascript
 String.fromCharCode(65); // A